The Spine Is Blank To The Heart

 4. Chiropractic Care

 Chiropractic care focuses on the diagnosis, treatment, and prevention of musculoskeletal disorders, including spinal misalignments.
-Chiropractors use manual adjustments to restore proper spinal alignment, aiming to improve nerve function and overall wellbeing.
+Plus, chiropractors use manual adjustments to restore proper spinal alignment, aiming to improve nerve function and overall wellbeing.
 While not a direct treatment for cardiovascular disease, chiropractic care can address spinal issues that might indirectly impact cardiovascular health.

 5. Maintaining Healthy Weight